 Core faculty positions

-Multiple searches are now active to recruit core faculty in computer science (CS) and in artificial intelligence and decision making (AI+D).
+Multiple searches to recruit core faculty are ongoing.
+We welcome outstanding applicants with research and teaching interests in any area of computer science and artificial intelligence and decision-making.
 Faculty in these positions will be appointed in the Department of Electrical Engineering and Computer Science (EECS), which jointly reports to the Schwarzman College of Computing and the School of Engineering.

 Shared faculty positions

-During the 2020–2021 academic year, there will be five searches for faculty positions shared between the college and an academic department.
-These searches will be conducted around six strategic areas of inquiry and the positions will have a shared appointment in both the academic department and in the college, in either EECS or in the Institute for Data, Systems, and Society.
+Searches for shared faculty are conducted around six strategic areas of inquiry.
+These positions will have a shared appointment in both an academic department and in the college, in either EECS or in the Institute for Data, Systems, and Society.

-One search will occur with each of the five schools at MIT, in three of the strategic areas.
-Interested candidates should follow the application instructions outlined in each job listing.
+Searches will occur with each of the five schools at MIT, in the following strategic areas.
 Links to active job postings will be added on a rolling basis.

-- View opportunity in the Department of Linguistics and Philosophy
+- View opportunity in the Department of Aeronautics and Astronautics

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.
 View MIT’s full policy on nondiscrimination.